NhuGiap04/Evolve_Guidance/README.md

-# Self-Evolving Guidance
+# Stein-Guided Sampling for Test-time Alignment of Diffusion and Flow Models

-Experiment code for self-evolving test-time guidance methods.
-The repository contains Stein-guided text-to-image diffusion experiments, offline RL flow guidance baselines, Stein test-time alignment for image inverse problems, and a discrete diffusion workspace for text generation guidance and evaluation.
+Experiment code for Stein-guided sampling and test-time alignment methods.
+The repository contains Stein-guided text-to-image diffusion experiments, offline RL flow guidance baselines and Stein test-time alignment for image inverse problems.
 Each experiment family keeps its runners, models, and setup notes in a separate section.

 ## Repository Map